greyepoxy/Spell-checker/readme.md

 1. Better performance could be achieved if needed
 1. This is needed on a server or in a desktop application (won't work in the browser as written)

-### Limitations

-#### Matching against multiple words with different casing

-When there are multiple words with just casing differences in the dictionary then the matching is a little arbitrary.
-Will match correctly if in the dictionary the word exists with the exact casing but if there is a slight casing mistake then will always prefer matching against the last version of the word loaded into the dictionary.
-Likely the desired behavior would be to match against the word with the fewest required casing transformations to be an exact match.

 ### How to build from source

 From this project directory